kartikwar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Deepak Sirwani is a PhD Candidate in behavioral marketing in the SC Johnson Graduate School of Management at Cornell University.
+He studies questions pertaining to metacognition in general, with a particular focus on numerical cognition, time perception, online retail, and technology.

-He is a Bachelor of Technology (Hons.) in Electrical Engineering from Indian Institute of Technology (IIT), Kharagpur, India.
+He is a Bachelors in Electrical Engineering from Indian Institute of Technology (IIT).
 He has 5 years of experience in the industry-first as an Intellectual Property Law Consultant to law firms in the U.S. and then as a Portfolio Manager and Compliance Head for an e-commerce startup, OYO, that went on to become one of the world's largest hospitality chains.

-He studies questions pertaining to consumer finances in general, with a particular focus on financially constrained consumers, financial decision making, and the psychology of happiness and wellbeing.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.